-In May of 2017 I discovered a fine hairline crack in the seat tube of my Kid Dangerous.
+In May of 2017, I discovered a fine hairline crack in the seat tube of my Kid Dangerous.
 The crack started at the hole of the seat tube slot and ran towards the weld of the left side seat stay where it followed the edge of the weld for a little bit.
 The bike had been ridden 5'500 kilometers on rough Swiss single-track.
 Kris covered it under his lifetime warranty and began building me a Marauder at the end of the same month.
-For a one-man shop who has a wait list and basically builds one bike at a time, he certainly made it a mission to get me back on a FortyFour.
+For a one-man shop that has a waitlist and basically builds one bike at a time, he certainly made it a mission to get me back on a FortyFour.

 The look of the frame was and is mind-blowing.
 In the years between the Kid Dangerous was welded and the Marauder was built, Kris has improved his frames in every way.
 He added new tools to achieve a better build consistency, refined the build process and the time spent welding many frames are clearly visible in each single weld.
 Kid Dangerous had been an excellent bike.
 The Marauder is a level better.

 Just like all my other mountain bikes, this single-speed was equipped with a Jones H-Bar handlebar.
 A cockpit change was made in August of 2020.
 In October 2017 I had to replace the wheels and while doing so, I finally made the jump to tubeless.
 Yeah, while I was an early adopter of 29ers, early for a Swiss to be gravel grinding and early again to fat bike, I was a total retro grouch when it came to running tubeless tires.
 Nox Composites Farlow and WTB tires made the switch fairly painless, though.

 |Frame Color||Prismatic Powders Casper Clear over Speedway Black|

 |Pedals||Crank Brothers||Eggbeater 3|

 |Brake Rotors||TRP||TRP-25, 180/160mm|

 |Chainring||Rotor||32T DM QRing|